DOREMUS-ANR/marc2rdf/README.md

 <li> Click on "Linked Data"</li>
 <li> Click on "Graphs"</li>
 <li> Click on "DOREMUS"
-------> Display of all RDF triples generated from “XMLFile.xml”</li>
+------> Display of all RDF triples generated from the INTERMARC-XML file</li>
 </ol>
 </ol>